black-codher-bootcamp-2022-thomas/unit-01-command-line-and-git-assessment-IlhaanHasssan/PROFILE.md

 - 3 A-levels: Biology, Chemistry and Geography
 - 12 GCSEs: All A* - C
 ## Interests
 I am a person who loves to try new things so I have a few hobbies and they're quite diverse.
-I love to paint and draw, this was my first hobby as a young child.
+I love to paint and draw, this was my first hobby as a young child alongside reading.
 I then got really interested in video games and playstation and it is still one of my favourite hobbies to this day.
 Cooking is something I picked up along the way in my teenage years that I enjoy but I am still improving.
 My most recent interest is working out at the gym, I have finally started to feel like I am enjoying it rather than torturing myself so I would like to see my interests in different exercises grow.
 ## ***My top 5 favourite TV shows/movies:***
 1. Criminal Minds
     - <sup>Especially the original</sup>